< Go back

 This allowed us to save a lot of time in simulating, as Minecraft is a game which is easy to extend.

 To make the Minecraft Spigot plugin work, we built a iglü plugin, which is built entirely using our Plugin SDK.
 This allows our Minecraft Spigot plugin to display in-game lights and devices in the “search devices” list.

 To demonstrate that the system may also interact with the real world, we created an iglü plugin which integrates the LIFX Wi-Fi enabled LED bulbs to hook into iglü, displaying all the available lights registered on the account.

 This is an iglü plugin which customises the look-and-feel of iglü using web extensions, adding a light theme to the iglü interface.

 The group consists of:

-The projects’ source code can be found on our GitHub organisation.
+Although the projects are not open-sourced, the projects’ source code may still be browsed on our GitHub organisation.

 This means you may only view the source code, you may not be able to use any parts of the source code or redistribute it.
 The project remains the exclusive rights of the project creators.